^

 Indications Potassium chloride

-Among the indications: hypokalemia (also developed due to diabetes mellitus, treatment with antihypertensive drugs, prolonged diarrhea or vomiting, and in addition due to the intake of certain diuretics, as well as SCS), cardiac glycoside poisoning (treatment and prophylaxis), and in addition to this prevention of arrhythmias in patients with acute myocardial infarction.
+Indications include: hypokalemia (also developed as a result of diabetes mellitus, treatment with antihypertensive drugs, prolonged diarrhea or vomiting, and also due to the use of certain diuretics, as well as GCS), poisoning with cardiac glycosides (therapeutic and prophylactic agent), and also prevention of arrhythmias in patients with acute myocardial infarction.

 Pharmacodynamics

-Activates a lot of cytoplasmic enzymes, controls the level of osmotic pressure inside cells, protein synthesis, the movement of amino acids, and in addition, the transmission of nerve impulses and the reduction of skeletal muscles.
-Potassium ions slow down the heart rate, reduce the activity of contractions, and in addition reduce the automatism, as well as conductivity with excitability of the myocardium.
-Small dosages allow you to expand coronary vessels, and large ones on the contrary - to narrow.
+Activates many cytoplasmic enzymes, controls the level of osmotic pressure inside cells, protein synthesis, amino acid movement, and in addition, the transmission of nerve impulses and contraction of skeletal muscles.
+Potassium ions slow down the heart rate, reduce the activity of contractions, and in addition reduce automatism, as well as conductivity with myocardial excitability.
+Small doses allow to expand the coronary vessels, and large ones, on the contrary, to narrow them.

-Potassium helps to increase the level of the substance acetylcholine, and also activates the sympathetic activity within the central nervous system.
-Has also moderate diuretic properties.
-Increased potassium levels reduce the risk of possible development of the toxic effect of SG on the heart.
+Potassium helps to increase the level of the substance acetylcholine, and also stimulates the activity of the sympathetic department within the central nervous system.
+It also has moderate diuretic properties.
+Increasing the level of potassium reduces the risk of possible development of toxic effects of CG on the heart.

 Pharmacokinetics

-Potassium chloride is rapidly and passively absorbed (almost in any quantity), because the concentration of the substance (both food and released from the drug) is higher not in the blood, but in the small intestine.
-In the area of the large intestine and ileum, potassium is excreted into the lumen according to the scheme of conjugated ion-sodium metabolism, but is excreted from the body with feces (10%).
+Potassium chloride is absorbed quickly and passively (in almost any quantities), because the concentration of the substance (both food and released from the drug) is higher not in the blood, but in the small intestine.
+In the large intestine and ileum, potassium is excreted into the lumen according to the scheme of conjugated ion-sodium exchange, and is excreted from the body with feces (10%).
 After administration, the distribution of the substance lasts approximately 8 hours: the half-life in the absorption phase is 1.31 hours.

 Dosing and administration

-To enter a medicine it is necessary / in.
-In case of problems with a heart rhythm or hypokalemia, the dose is 1-1.5 g for 4-5 r. / Day; when the heart rate is restored, the dose is reduced.
-In case of poisoning with cardiac glycosides, the dosage is 2-3 g / day, and in case of severe current it is increased to 5 g.
-To stop a paroxysmal tachycardia attack, 8-12 g (day 1) is prescribed, and then the dose is reduced to 3-6 in
+The drug should be administered intravenously.
+In case of problems with heart rhythm or hypokalemia, the dose is 1-1.5 g 4-5 times a day; when the heart rhythm is restored, the dose is reduced.
+In case of poisoning with cardiac glycosides, the dosage is 2-3 g/day, and in severe cases it is increased to 5 g.
+To stop an attack of paroxysmal tachycardia, 8-12 g is prescribed (1st day), and then the dose is reduced to 3-6 g.

-As a therapeutic-prophylactic against ectopic arrhythmias arising from myocardial infarction, a special polarizing mixture is used: one must take a solution of potassium chloride, as well as a 5-10% solution of dextrose (add insulin in the ratio 1 ED / 3-4 g dextrose in dry form).
+As a therapeutic and prophylactic agent against ectopic arrhythmias that occur as a result of myocardial infarction, a special polarizing mixture is used: you need to take a solution of potassium chloride, as well as a 5-10% dextrose solution (you need to add insulin in a ratio of 1 U/3-4 g of dextrose in dry form).

 Use Potassium chloride during pregnancy

-If necessary, use during pregnancy should evaluate the possible benefits for the patient and correlate it with the risk for the child.
-The FDA assigned this substance the category C.
+If use during pregnancy is necessary, the potential benefit to the patient must be weighed against the risk to the fetus.
+The FDA has assigned this substance Category C.

-During the treatment period, you should not breast-feed your baby.
+During the treatment period, you cannot breastfeed your child.

 Contraindications

-Among the contraindications: intolerance of drug components, renal failure in acute or chronic form, complete cardiac blockade, therapy with potassium-sparing diuretics.
-In addition, hyperkalemia, metabolic disorders (such as hypovolemia, as well as acidosis and hyponatremia), exacerbated gastrointestinal diseases, children under the age of 18 (there is no evidence of safety and efficacy).
+Contraindications include: intolerance to the components of the drug, acute or chronic renal failure, complete heart block, therapy with potassium-sparing diuretics.
+In addition, hyperkalemia, metabolic disorders (such as hypovolemia, as well as acidosis and hyponatremia), exacerbated gastrointestinal diseases, children under 18 years of age (there is no information on the safety and effectiveness of use).

 Side effects Potassium chloride

-- organs of the digestive tract: vomiting with nausea, swelling, diarrhea, ulcers on the mucous membrane, abdominal pain, blockage and perforation of the intestine, and bleeding;
+• gastrointestinal tract: vomiting with nausea, bloating, diarrhea, ulcers on the mucous membrane, abdominal pain, intestinal obstruction and perforation, as well as bleeding;

-- others: lowering blood pressure, hyperkalemia, as well as allergies.
+• others: decreased blood pressure, hyperkalemia, and allergies.

 Overdose

-Among the manifestations of overdose: the development of hyperkalemia (weakening of muscle tone, arrhythmia, paresthesia, as well as attenuation of AV conduction and cardiac arrest).
-At the initial stage, hyperkalemia is mainly manifested by an increase in the blood serum concentration of K + - greater than 6 meq / l.
-Also, there is a sharpening of the T wave, and along with this, the broadening of the QRS complex.
-Muscle paralysis and cardiac arrest occur when the K + concentration rises to 9-10 meq / L.
+Overdose manifestations include: development of hyperkalemia (weakening of muscle tone, arrhythmia, paresthesia, as well as weakening of AV conduction and cardiac arrest).
+At the initial stage, hyperkalemia is mainly manifested by an increase in the concentration of K+ in the blood serum - more than 6 mEq/l.
+Sharpening of the T wave also occurs, and along with this, widening of the QRS complex.
+Muscle paralysis and cardiac arrest occur when the concentration of K+ increases to 9-10 mEq/l.

-Therapy consists of the administration of an oral or intravenous solution of sodium chloride.
+Therapy consists of oral or intravenous administration of sodium chloride solution.
 If necessary, hemodialysis with peritoneal dialysis is performed.

 Interactions with other drugs

-Potassium-sparing diuretics (such as spironolactone, as well as amiloride with triamterene), and besides this, ACE inhibitors (such as enalapril and captopril) and NSAIDs increase the risk of hyperkalemia.
+Potassium-sparing diuretics (such as spironolactone, as well as amiloride with triamterene), as well as ACE inhibitors (such as enalapril and captopril) and NSAIDs increase the risk of hyperkalemia.

-Pharmaceutical compound with SG solutions is possible - potassium chloride promotes better tolerability.
+Pharmaceutical combination with SG solutions is possible – potassium chloride promotes better tolerability.

-Increases the negative dromo- as well as the butmotropic effect of antiarrhythmic drugs.
+Increases the negative dromotropic and bathmotropic effects of antiarrhythmic drugs.

-As an integral part of the polarizing mixture (compound with insulin, as well as dextrose) helps to stabilize the heart rhythm in case of myocardial infarction, and besides this in case of an overdose of SG or ectopic arrhythmia.
+As a component of a polarizing mixture (compound with insulin and dextrose), it helps stabilize the heart rhythm in case of myocardial infarction, as well as in case of SG overdose or ectopic arrhythmia.

 Shelf life

-Potassium chloride is allowed to be used for 3 years from the date of manufacture.
+Potassium chloride is permitted to be used for 3 years from the date of manufacture.

 Attention!